-members of the Church of Christ are not one just mentioned.
+Whether one loves Christ more than he loves unnecessary physical desires and pleasures may be quite well determined by observing for which he willingly gives more time and money.
+I am persuaded that members of the Church of Christ are not sufficiently different from the world in the amount of time and money they spend to satisfy fleshly lusts.
+In 1930 the tobacco crop of the United States was a little over one and a half billion pounds; the number of cigarettes made in the United States in 1929 was over 122 billion; and in 1930 the tax collected on tobacco in the United States was more than 450 million dollars.
+Perhaps some other useless and hurtful expenditures are even greater than the one just mentioned.
 It is right to spend money for what is useful; but when one spends liberally for useless and even hurtful drinking, chewing, dressing, riding, and playing, and is then stingy with the Lord, permitting the gospel to fail or go begging, and letting their standard of Christian living be so lowered as to become disreputable before the world, well may the Lord say, "Lovest thou me more than these?"
 (Jno.
 21:15).

-One should freely give as the Lord has freely gives, according to his ability, in which are made after the similitude of prospered him, and on every Lord's day God" (James 3:9). time, money, and effort for the thing.
-If, every Christian who has money should "But Jesus said, Suffer little children, then, one gives more time, money, and efgive.
-The Greek construction of "upon the fort to useless or hurtful drinking, chewand forbid them not, to come unto me: for first day" (I Cor.
-16:2) is parallel to "evsuch is the kingdom of heaven" (Matt. ing, talking, dressing, and playing than he ery one" (Jno.
+One should freely give as the Lord has prospered him, and on every Lord's day every Christian who has money should give.
+The Greek construction of "upon the first day" (I Cor.
+16:2) is parallel to "every one" (Jno.
 21:25).
-I believe anyone gives to the Lord's work, surely he has 19:14).
-Thought: Is the Kingdom of Heaven who understands the Greek construction been overcome of evil; but if one crucifies will agree that I Cor.
-16:2 means "upon the flesh with the lusts thereof and spends composed of those possessing evil? every first day of the week."
-Since it is his time, money, and effort predominantly so translated by many, it is safe to say for God and truth, then he can truly join Russellism: "God has not been attemptthat each Christian who has money should Peter in the expression, Lord, thou knowing to save souls for heaven, nor has he lay by in store on every first day of the est that I love thee more than these.
-(Jno. commissioned any one to save souls for week.
-The Lord expects one to give only 21:15). him to go to heaven" (Reconciliation, page as he has been prospered; but one is much I should like to have the following ques-259). more likely, especially now, to underesti-Bible: "For the hope which is laid up for tion studied, and perhaps a good article mate than to overestimate his prosperity. written by someone in answer to it: Has you in heaven, whereof ye heard before in Our blessings are many.
-Our national supany doctrine once given to the Church of the word of the truth of the gospel" ply is really great, and we would now be Christ ever been taken away, or is every (Col. 1:5)getting a better share of it if we had pre-"For ye had compassion of me in my doctrine which was ever given to the viously pushed the true gospel into every hands, and took joyfully the spoiling of church still binding? corner of the country.
-Christianity alone your goods, knowing in yourselves that ye P. C. KEY. (not politics) can establish justice in the College Station, Texas world, for it is not in man (just not in have in heaven a beter and enduring substance" (Heb.
-10:34). him) to direct his steps (Jer.
+I believe anyone who understands the Greek construction will agree that I Cor.
+16:2 means "upon every first day of the week."
+Since it is so translated by many, it is safe to say that each Christian who has money should lay by in store on every first day of the week.
+The Lord expects one to give only as he has been prospered; but one is much more likely, especially now, to underestimate than to overestimate his prosperity.
+Our blessings are many.
+Our national supply is really great, and we would now be getting a better share of it if we had previously pushed the true gospel into every corner of the country.
+Christianity alone (not politics) can establish justice in the world, for it is not in man (just not in him) to direct his steps (Jer.
 10:23).
-To Hartsell-Johnson Discussion "But lay up for yourselves treasures in hinder Christianity, then, by not giving as prospered, is to increase our misery.
-We heaven . . ."
-(Matt.
-6:20).
-Thought: If souls are not saved for rob God by withholding what we should This discussion was held in a little counheaven why does the Bible teach that the contribute (Mal.
-3:8); and if we expect try commounity called Lockheart, Louisi-followers of Christ have a "hope" there, the Lord to be liberal in pouring out a ana.
-It was a sweeping victory for the and that in heaven is a "better substance," blessing to us, we should be liberal in giv-ing to the Lord (Mal.
+To hinder Christianity, then, by not giving as prospered, is to increase our misery.
+We rob God by withholding what we should contribute (Mal.
+3:8); and if we expect the Lord to be liberal in pouring out a blessing to us, we should be liberal in giving to the Lord (Mal.
 3:10).
-A purified The debate lasted two days: Thursday treasures there? and why did Christ command us to lay up people warmly engaged in good works (Ti- and Friday, July 5 and 6.
-There were large tus 2:14) certainly will not freeze out the crowds at each session. word or even hinder the gospel by failing to give freely as they are prospered.
-We
+A purified people warmly engaged in good works (Titus 2:14) certainly will not freeze out the word or even hinder the gospel by failing to give freely as they are prospered.
+We are commanded to give, and the faithful servant will obey his Lord.